cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 To recap:

-- `&str` in a variable defined at compile time means a `&'static str`, which lasts forever;
+- `&str` as a variable defined at compile time probably means a `&'static str`, which lasts forever;
 - `&str` in a function's arguments means `&'a str`, which has a lifetime which might be limited.

 Other than that, a `&'a str` has similar behaviour to `&'static str`.
 They're immutable, and using them instead of `String` types can be more efficient sometimes.